 - If you’re in the right occupation – employer sponsored opportunities might provide opportunities for migration.

 For specialist advice on your Skilled Visa options, as a first step, complete our Visa Eligibility Assessment form.
 This will give us the information we need to confirm what options you may have available.

-In the current environment, due to high demand, we may restrict our complimentary consultations to eligible people with an occupation on the PMSOL – but we are happy to offer a standard consultation if you would otherwise like to talk, perhaps to discuss a long term plan.
+In the current environment, due to high demand, we may restrict our complimentary consultations to eligible people with a viable pathway – but we are happy to offer a standard consultation if you would otherwise like to talk, perhaps to discuss a long term plan.